Today's Inspection Schedule

 Note: Inspections will be scheduled on the day requested between 9:00 AM and noon and 1:00 PM and 5:00 PM.
 Specific times cannot be given.

-Other Inspections Needed
+Other Inspections or Special Inspections

-In addition to inspection by City staff, inspections by other professionals may be required.
+In addition to inspection by City staff, special inspections by other professionals may be required.
 These additional inspections are noted on approved plans.
 For example, new structures require an inspection by a soils engineer prior to pouring the foundation.
 Also, ongoing field observation by the structural engineer on the project may be required for residential construction and is required for all nonresidential construction.